oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

   - Restrict Unauthenticated RPC clients: Enabled (RPC Runtime Unauthenticated Client Restriction to Apply: Authenticated)
 - Reporting system information
   - Justification: To align with the ACSC Windows hardening guidance.
-  Note, additional telemetry is required for [Desktop Analytics](client-devices.md#telemetry-collection) and Agencies may choose to enable it to aid in Microsoft Support troubleshooting.
+  Note, additional telemetry is required for [Desktop Analytics](client-devices.md#telemetry-collection) and organisations may choose to enable it to aid in Microsoft Support troubleshooting.
   - Microsoft Support Diagnostic Tool:
     - Turn on MSDT interactive communication with support provider: Disabled
   - Turn off Inventory Collector: Enabled